UniversityOfPlymouth-Electronics/Embedded-Systems/Tasks/Task-101-Blinky/README.md

 ![](./resources/official_armmbed_example_badge.png)
-# Base don the Bare metal blinky Mbed OS example
+# Based on the Bare metal blinky Mbed OS example

 ## Description
 This application simply flashes the LED on and off.
 Every 1s we "toggle" the LED.